microsoft/vscode-cmake-tools/docs/cmake-project-view.md

 *`ctest`
 *`debug`
 *`launch`
-Note: if you set one of these to hidden, the parent node will entirely be hidden.
+Note: if you set one of these to hidden, the parent node and it's children will entirely be hidden.
 For example, if you set `build` to `hidden` in `projectStatusVisibility`, the option to select your build preset will also be hidden

 The full level of options for the CMake status can be seen below: